Giovinezza: 1924 lyrics

-The lines "E per Benito Mussolini / Eja eja alalà / E per la nostra Patria bella / Eja eja alalà" do not appear in some recorded and published versions of the song.
+1943 lyrics

 Performances

 "Giovinezza" was played "with the slightest pretext" at sporting events, films, and other public gatherings, and often carried adverse (even violent) consequences for those who did not join in.
 Even foreigners were roughed up by blackshirts if they failed to remove their hats and show respect when "Giovinezza" was played.

 In the 1930s, "Giovinezza" was made the official anthem of the Italian army.
 The school day was required to be opened either with "Giovinezza" or "Balilla", the song of the Opera Nazionale Balilla.
 A faint, recorded version of the hymn played in the background of the Chapel of the Fascist Martyrs in the Exhibition of the Fascist Revolution.

 There was a German song with German lyrics, set to the same tune as Giovinezza; "Hitlerleute" (Hitler's people) replacing "Giovinezza".
 A Japanese translation of Giovinezza, "黒シャツ党の歌" (lit.
 The song of blackshirts party) and "ファシストの歌" (lit.
 Fascist Song), was created in commemoration of the Tripartite Pact and used in Japanese overseas broadcasting.

 Italian tenor Beniamino Gigli recorded "Giovinezza" in 1937, although the anthem is noticeably excluded from his "Edizione Integrale", released by EMI.
 "Giovinezza" followed the inauguration of the Fascist parliament in 1924 (following the Acerbo law) and preceded the Nazi radio broadcast announcing the creation of the Italian Social Republic.

 "Giovinezza" was sung on 12 March 1939, the day of Pope Pius XII's coronation, by the Pope's Palatine Guard.
 After the last ceremony of his papal coronation was over Pius XII went to rest in the Lateran Palace.
 The singing occurred during a moment of public bonhomie between the Palatine Guards and the Italian Guards, "Palatine and Italian Guards exchanged courtesies, the former playing the fascist anthem, "Giovinezza" and the latter the papal hymn."
 This incident, which was not part of the coronation ceremony and took place without the knowledge or approval of Pope Pius XII is sometimes used to portray Pius XII as a crypto-fascist.

 Toscanini

 Arturo Toscanini (who had previously run as a Fascist parliamentary candidate in 1919 and whom Mussolini had called "the greatest conductor in the world") notably refused to conduct "Giovinezza" on multiple occasions.
 Toscanini had refused to play "Giovinezza" in Milan in 1922 and later in Bayreuth, which earned him accolades from anti-fascists throughout Europe.
-Mussolini did not attend the premier of Puccini's Turandot on 15 April 1926 – having been invited by the management of La Scala – because Toscanini would not play Giovinezza before the performance.
+Mussolini did not attend the premiere of Puccini's Turandot on 25 April 1926 – having been invited by the management of La Scala – because Toscanini would not play Giovinezza before the performance.
 Finally, Toscanini refused to conduct "Giovinezza" at a May 1931 concert in Bologna, was subsequently roughed up by a group of blackshirts, and thereafter left Italy until after World War II.